wacncontent/CustomizeTool/addCommentOutput/articles/service-bus/service-bus-outages-disasters.md

 ## Protecting against datacenter outages or disasters

-To allow for a failover between two datacenters, you can create a Service Bus service namespace in each datacenter.
-For example, the Service Bus service namespace **contosoPrimary.servicebus.chinacloudapi.cn** might be located in the United States (North/Central) region, and **contosoSecondary.servicebus.chinacloudapi.cn** might be located in the United States (South/Central) region.
+To allow for a failover between two datacenters, you can create a Service BusÂ service namespace in each datacenter.
+For example, the Service BusÂ service namespace **contosoPrimary.servicebus.chinacloudapi.cn** might be located in the United States (North/Central) region, and **contosoSecondary.servicebus.chinacloudapi.cn** might be located in the United States (South/Central) region.
 If a Service Bus messaging entity must remain accessible in the presence of a datacenter outage, you can create that entity in both namespaces.

 For more information, see the "Failure of Service Bus within an Azure datacenter" section in [Asynchronous Messaging Patterns and High Availability][].